big-weezy/DSA/README.md

 # DSA
-This repo contains some of the famous Algorithms and Data Structures.
+This Repo contains some of the famous Algorithms and Data Structures.